PrefectHQ/prefect/docs/tutorials/dask-executor.md

 a single machine, but is most useful when scaling out distributed across multiple nodes.

+## Modes

 Prefect's `DaskExecutor` has 3 operating modes:
+- Using a temporary local cluster
+- Using a temporary cluster
+- Connecting to an existing cluster

-## Using a local cluster
+### Using a local cluster

 By default, when you use a `DaskExecutor` it creates a temporary local Dask cluster.